 Obama did leave the DNC a legacy, he shuttered and then turned over his organizing infrastructure to them.
 And the DNC turned it into fundraising--no host meetings, no state and local campaigns, no caucuses, just money.

-Yep. that's what the DNC is -- a fundraising outfit.
-As Marshall Ganz has said, we don't have political parties in the USA -- not in the sense that they involve citizens beyond campaign season, and then it all money.
+Yep.
+That's what the DNC is—a fundraising outfit.
+As Marshall Ganz has said, we don't have political parties in the USA—not in the sense that they involve citizens beyond campaign season, and then it's all about the money.
 Parties are infrastructure for the nation's professional rulers.

 If your definition of "liberal-left" is the consultant-MSNBC anchor-think tank class, Obama as a symbol, occasionally AOC when she disagrees with Bernie.
 Distinct from those who analyze material conditions.
 Isn't that just the neoliberal majority of the Democratic party?